NasWP/naswp-visitors/README.md

 ```

+## How does it work

+Plugin doesn't use cookies, session or local storage to identify user.
+It uses a browser cache, more specifically `$_SERVER['HTTP_IF_MODIFIED_SINCE']`.
+If the value isn't store in this server variable, the plugin increase visit counts and stores the information to the cache.
+When the same user visits the same page again within short period of a time, plugin doesn't increase the visit counts thanks to a cached information.

+Visits are tracked using AJAX script to prevent any problems caused by caching plugins.
+Additionaly, visit isn't tracked immediately, user has to either spend 6 seconds on the page or perform any interaction, such as:

+- move with mouse
+- scroll the page
+- touch the screen on mobile devices
+- hit any key on keyboard

 ## How to get number of visitors

 Visitor counts are stored in post meta / term meta named by default as follows: